Nominations from the Public Open

 10.2.
 The Award Ambassador will call in on the Award Nominee’s school or class to learn about their Music Program, and this will be recorded and photographed for use by ARIA, The Song Room, media outlets and third parties, in various formats and mediums in relation to the Award (including for inclusion in the ARIA Awards program and various activities related to the ARIA Awards program) and the promotion of the Award and the ARIA Awards.
 Consent to being photographed and/or recorded is a condition of accepting the Award nomination.

 10.3.
 As a part of the scheduled session with the Award Ambassador and the school/classroom of the Award Nominee (as referred to in paragraph 10.2), ARIA and The Song Room will require the Award Nominee and/or the school Principal to seek permission from the school/education facility and the parents of the students to be photographed and/or recorded.
-All persons who agree to ARIA and The Song Room recording and photographing them, consent to ARIA and The Song Room using their name, likeness, image and/or voice (including photograph, film and/or recording of the same) in any media for an unlimited period without a fee or consideration, for the purpose of promoting the Award and being used in connection with the Award and future ARIA Music Teacher of the Year Awards.
+All persons who agree to ARIA and The Song Room recording and photographing them, consent to ARIA and The Song Room and their respective licensees using their name, likeness, image and/or voice (including photograph, film and/or recording of the same) in any media for an unlimited period without a fee or consideration, for the purpose of promoting the Award and being used in connection with the Award and future ARIA Music Teacher of the Year Awards and ARIA Awards.
 A legal release will be required to be signed for this purpose.

 11. How is the winner of the Award Determined?